dracudev/portfolio-project/README.md

-Code from my personal portfolio project to practice HTML, CSS and JS.
+Code from my old personal portfolio project to practice HTML, CSS and JS.